Why should someone get hearing aids?

 What kinds of technologies do Specsavers hearing aids use?

-To ensure users have a flexible approach to their individual conditions, our hearing aids use the latest technology, including lithium-ion batteries.
+Our hearing aids use the latest technology, including lithium-ion batteries.

 How much do hearing aids cost and how much does it cost to maintain them?